 - Show how the teaching and learning needs of children in care are reflected in school development plans.
 Also show how they are being met in relation to interventions and use of resources.

 - Highlight the impact of any of the school’s policies on children in care, for example educational visits and extended school activities.

 - Set out how improvements are measured and reported.

-- Describe how the school works with the Barnsley Virtual School and its equivalent in other authorities.
+- Describe how the school works with the Barnsley Virtual School and it's equivalent in other authorities.

-- a report on the amount of Pupil Premium Plus funding received and clear evidence of its use, including the impact on accelerating the progress of children in care.
+You should also provide the governing body with a report.
+This should include the amount of pupil premium plus funding received and clear evidence of it's use.
+You should also including the impact on speeding up the progress of children in care.